dev-bittu/lotus-grammar/grammar/data_types_and_variables/data_types.md

-### Built-in Data Types in mylang
+### Built-in Data Types in b2

-*mylang* provides a variety of built-in data types, categorized as follows:
+*b2* provides a variety of built-in data types, categorized as follows:

 ---